contactandyc/another-c-library/2_timing.md

   gettimeofday(&tv, NULL);
 ```

-NULL was also defined in stdio.h, so by fixing the first error, we actually fixed another error.
+NULL was also defined in stdio.h, so by fixing the first error, we fixed another error.
 This is a big reason that I fix errors from the beginning to the end.
 Often the fixes, fix other problems.

 The next error is
 ```c